Homebrew/homebrew-linux-fonts/README.md

 ## Prerequisites

 Fonts are available through homebrew and linuxbrew.
 So, first you must install [Homebrew](http://brew.sh) or [Linuxbrew](http://linuxbrew.sh).
 However this repository is **NOT** an "external command” of Homebrew, it is a different from the upstream repository, homebrew/homebrew-cask-fonts.
-Please caught ot that.
+Please caught of that.

 **Since Homebrew 1.9 or later supports the both platform, you can use this repository with homebrew in Linux too**